l973903704-source/slam_on_go1/README.md

 # slam_on_go1

-ROS Melodic workspace package for odometry-assisted 2D LaserScan SLAM and navigation on a Unitree Go1-style robot platform.
+A ROS Melodic project for odometry-assisted 2D LaserScan SLAM, occupancy-grid mapping, RViz visualization, and basic navigation on a Unitree Go1-style robot.

 <details>
 <summary>Notes Before Running on a Real Robot</summary>